Every driver fears getting into a car accident – but no matter how careful a driver you are, you cannot avoid the possibility entirely.

 - If you're injured, take pictures of yourself as well!

 - Exchange information with the other driver.
-With a phone, you can email the information to yourself, rather than writing it down on a scrap of paper you might lose.
+You can email the info yourself with a phone, rather than writing it down on a scrap of paper you might lose.

 - Who was in the car with you?